KhronosGroup/VulkanSC-Loader/BUILD.md

 ### Windows Tests

-The Vulkan-Loader repository contains some simple unit tests for the loader but no other test clients.
+The VulkanSC-Loader repository contains some simple unit tests for the loader but no other test clients.

 To run the loader test script, open a Powershell Console, change to the